biozal/interview-fullstack-javascript-project/readme.md

 ### Backend API

-* The backend service must be written in Javascript 6 using NodeJS.
+* The backend service must be written in JavaScript 6 using NodeJS.
 * The backend service can host the projects and tasks in any way the developer sees fit (in memory, file system, database, etc.)
 * The backend service API can be implemented using the REST API standard or GraphQL
 * The backend service must define the ability to do full CRUD (Create, Read, Update, Delete) operations for projects and tasks